 - 12-1.
 Voting required, exceptions, passes.
 Each member who is in the chamber when a question is put shall vote unless the body excuses the member.
 A member may pass only once on any roll call vote. - 12-2.
 Voting restrictions.
-No member may vote on any question unless within the chamber and voting before the result of the vote is announced. - 12-3.
+No member may vote on any question unless within the chamber and voting before the result of the vote is announced.
+However, a member may vote from a remote site if excused from personal attendance under Joint Rule 2-5. - 12-3.
 Voting procedures.
 Questions shall be put in this form: "As many as favor the question, as stated, say 'Yea'; as many as are opposed to the question, as stated, 'Nay'."
 If the presiding officer doubts the result of a vote or if a division is called for, the members shall divide.
 Those in the affirmative shall rise from their seats and remain standing until counted.
 A vote of "aye" or "yes" shall be recorded as "yea" and a vote of "no" shall be recorded as "nay."

 - 1 12-4.
 Changing votes.
 If the yeas and nays have been taken on any question, no member may change a vote after the decision is announced from the chair, unless by unanimous consent of the house. - 12-5.
 Majority vote required for resolutions.
 Any joint or concurrent resolution requires a majority vote of the members elected to each house of the Legislature, and the yeas and nays shall be entered upon the journal.
 Any House or Senate resolution requires a majority vote of the members elected to that house, and the yeas and nays shall be entered upon the journal. - 12-6.
 Two-thirds majority vote required to repeal or amend a sunset provision in the case of a tax statute.
-Any repeal of or amendment to a provision which automatically abolishes the imposition of a tax at a specified time allowing the tax to continue in force requires an affirmative vote of two-thirds of the members elect.
+Any repeal of or amendment to a provision which automatically abolishes the imposition of a tax at a specified time allowing the tax to continue in force requires an affirmative vote of two-thirds of the members elect. - 12-7.
+Voting Standard.
+Except when otherwise provided under the South Dakota Constitution, these joint rules, Senate rules, House rules, or South Dakota codified law, vote requirements for all motions shall be based on the majority of the members present and voting.

-12 CHAPTER 13.
-13 CONSENT CALENDAR
+15 CHAPTER 13.
+CONSENT CALENDAR